-The badge of Machine Gun Instructor will worn in the same manner as an Instructor's badge until the N.C.
+The badge of Machine Gun Instructor will be worn in the same manner as an Instructor's Badge until the N.C.
 Officer fails to requalify or relinquishes the rating.
 N.C.
-Officers also qualified Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.
+Officers also qualified as Military Training Instructors will wear that badge and not the Machine Gun Instructor badge.

-28. Medals.-To be worn on the Cloth Tunic or Service Dress clothing (Blue, Khaki or Khaki Drill) when the latter is worn as Review Order or when walking out on Sundays or landing at Church parties.
-Medals will be worn in accordance with the order laid down in K.R. & A.I., Art.
+28. Medals.-To be worn on the Cloth Tunic and on Service Dress clothing (Blue, Khaki or Khaki Drill) when the latter is worn as Review Order or when walking out on Sundays or landing with Church parties.
+Medals will be worn in the order laid down in K.R. & A.I., Art.
 171 (9) suspended from a single bar.
-The bar will be attached by threading through small holes worked in the Cloth Tunic, Blue Serge Tunic, Service Dress Jacket, and eyelet holes worked in the Khaki Drill Tunic.
+The bar will be attached by threading through small holes pierced in the Cloth Tunic, Blue Serge Tunic, and Service Dress Jacket, and eyelet holes worked in the Khaki Drill Tunic.
 The position of the bar containing the medals will be:-